 Pianist | Collaborative Artist | Teacher

-Alongside her solo, duo and chamber endeavours, Joyce actively participates in musical productions as a repetiteur and keyboardist.
-Recent musical participations include Next to Normal and Legally Blonde at Chapel Off Chapel, produced by the James Terry Collective.
 Past solo recitals have been held at Deakin Edge, Melba Hall, Tempo Rubato and St. Pauls Cathedral.
-She also accompanies artists at MSO and Melba Opera Trust, having worked under specialist language coach Teresa Desmarchelier and Australian Soprano Yvonne Kenny AM.
+As a collaborator, she accompanies artists at MSO and Melba Opera Trust, having worked under specialist language coach Teresa Desmarchelier and Australian Soprano Yvonne Kenny AM.
+She is also an official collaborative artist with the Australian Contemporary Opera Company (2022).
 Joyce is also a recording artist on Fiverr, an online platform connecting artists with freelancers.

 In 2017, Joyce teamed up with cellist Joshua Dema and co-founded JUO.
-Their contemporary performances have been wonderfully received and they continue to perform in eclectic and urban spaces around Melbourne, including the Victorian Artist's Society, Tempo Rubato and The Italian Cultural Institute.
+Their contemporary performances have been positively received and they continue to perform in eclectic and urban spaces around Melbourne, including the Victorian Artist's Society, Tempo Rubato and The Italian Cultural Institute.
 The pair have a deep love affair with chamber music and deliver concert experiences showcasing the most dynamic repertoire available for a piano and cello duo.
-In 2018, Joyce and Jordan Yeates (piano) co-founded Hoddle Duo in hopes of delighting audiences with piano repertoire for four-hands.
-The pair won the first prize in the Melbourne University's Piano Duo and Duet Competition, with their interpretation of Brahms' Hungarian Dances.

 Aside from performing, Joyce has also written compositions, including one for a short film directed by Phelon Manski, 'If A Girl Falls' (video can be found under Projects) which premiered at the Made in Melbourne Film Festival.
 She also has a background in event management and marketing, having helped curate and co-manage the highly successful Melbourne Big Band Festival in 2016.

-Joyce is also available for various bookings, including private and cooperate functions, special occasions and accompaniment needs.
-She also owns her own keyboard if needed for an event.
+Joyce is available for various bookings, including private and cooperate functions, special occasions and accompaniment needs.
 Please fill out the contact form below for any enquiries.

 JUO is the name given to the collaboration between Joshua Dema (cello) and Joyce Chahine (piano).
 The pair strive to present dynamic concerts in cool and contemporary spaces.
 Following the success of their debut recital at the Victorian Artist's Society, JUO continues to curate performances around Melbourne's hot spots.
 Click on 'Events' to find out where and when JUO will be showcasing next.